Chapter 9 Complex surveys

 9.5 Fitting a GLM

-package makes this very easy.
-There is a command called svyglm
+The survey package makes this very easy.
+There is a command called svyglm which is identical to glm except it has parameter called design instead of data.

 See ?svyglm